Categories:> , ,

 THE BUILD

-This art installation consists of a 20ft clear polycarbonate structure supported by a steel skeleton.
-The white-coated steel form was welded down to a support base of 12,000lbs.
-It is trimmed in white neon and contains interior shelves made of clear corrugated plastic housing 14,000 half-gallon milk cartons.
-Glossy white decals have been placed individually on each milk carton to communicate what children are missing while in the detention camps.
+This public installation consisted of a 20ft clear polycarbonate structure supported by a steel skeleton, with a base weighing 12,000 lbs.
+It was lined with white neon and featured shelving made of clear corrugated plastic.
+Within these sections, 14,000 half-gallon milk cartons were housed, each adorned with glossy white decals conveying words that express what children are missing while in the detention camps.